MBQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization: Method

 Though accumulated weight quantization error is relieved by our multi-branch topology, the error from quantizing activations is unavoidable.
 We then propose an amortization branch selection strategy to amortize quantization error from switching activations bit-widths into branches.

-In particular, given the topology employed by MultiQuant, a straightforward strategy is to serially select the branches.
-The example of 2-, 4-, 6-, and 8-bit is shown in Fig.\,\ref{fig:selection-baseline}.
+In particular, given the topology employed by MBQuant, a straightforward strategy is to serially select the branches.
+The example of 2-, 4-, 6-, and 8-bit is shown in Fig.\,\ref{fig:selection}a.
 It can be found that $\mathcal{P}=\{1\}$, $\mathcal{P}=\{1, 2\}$, $\mathcal{P}=\{1, 2, 3\}$, and $\mathcal{P}=\{1, 2, 3, 4\}$ for 2-, 4-, 6-, and 8-bit, respectively.
-However, this strategy selects the first branch in all candidate bit-widths, resulting in it bearing all errors from 2-, 4-, 6-, and 8-bit activations quantization.
-Therefore, for the serial branch selection strategy, the errors are unbalanced, where the first branch is hard to converge to the optimal state, leading the performance degradation for the first branch.
+However, this strategy selects the first branch in all candidate bit-widths, making it bear all errors from 2-, 4-, 6-, and 8-bit activation quantization: $\bm{n}^w_{2}(\bm{I})+\bm{n}^w_{4}(\bm{I})+\bm{n}^w_{6}(\bm{I})+\bm{n}^w_{8}(\bm{I})$.
+As a result, the first branch is hard to converge to the optimal state, leading the performance degradation for the first branch.

-To handle this issue, in our amortization branch selection strategy, the selection of branches is dispersed to avoid the error being concentrated as illustrated in Fig.\,\ref{fig:selection-our}.
+To handle this issue, in our amortization branch selection strategy, the selection of branches is dispersed to avoid the error being concentrated as illustrated in Fig.\,\ref{fig:selection}b.
 Specifically, $\mathcal{P}=\{1\}$, $\mathcal{P}=\{2, 3\}$, $\mathcal{P}=\{2, 3, 4\}$, and $\mathcal{P}=\{1, 2, 3, 4\}$ for 2-, 4-, 6-, and 8-bit, respectively.
-Therefore, the first branch is only selected in the 2 and 8-bit cases.
-In contrast, the second and third branch is used in the 4, 6, and 8-bit cases, and the last branch is selected in 6 and 8-bit cases.
-Correspondingly, the first branch now only has to bear the error from 2- and 8-bit activation quantization.
-Compared with the serial branch selection strategy, the first branch in our strategy bears fewer errors.
+Therefore, the first branch is only selected in the 2- and 8-bit cases.
+In contrast, the second and third branch is used in the 4-, 6-, and 8-bit cases, and the last branch is selected in 6- and 8-bit cases.
+Correspondingly, the first branch now only has to bear the error from 2- and 8-bit activation quantization: $\bm{n}^w_{2}(\bm{I})+\bm{n}^w_{8}(\bm{I})$.
+Compared with the serial branch selection strategy, the first branch in our strategy bears fewer errors from activation quantization.

-It is worth noting that despite the total quantization error incurred by activations quantization not being reduced, the unbalance allocation of the error is mitigated.
+It is worth noting that despite the total quantization error incurred by activation quantization not being reduced, the unbalanced allocation of the error is mitigated.
 As a result, the performance of the first branch is improved.